The 3 Core Home Warranty Plan Types

 Alternatives to Traditional Home Warranties

-Self-Insuring (Emergency Fund) Setting aside $2,000–$5,000 annually into a dedicated home repair account gives you full control with no service fees, no claim denials, and no coverage caps.
+Self-Insuring (Emergency Fund) Setting aside $2,000 to $5,000 annually into a dedicated home repair account gives you full control with no service fees, no claim denials, and no coverage caps.
 This is the strongest alternative for homeowners with newer systems, low repair history, or high risk tolerance.
 For a deeper financial comparison, our article on home warranty vs. saving money runs real break-even scenarios for both strategies.

-Appliance Protection Plans (Manufacturer/Retailer) Available through brands like Whirlpool and GE or retail partners, these plans cover a single appliance for $5–$20/month.
-They're a cost-effective option when you have one or two high-value appliances you're concerned about — but they won't touch your HVAC or plumbing.
+Appliance Protection Plans (Manufacturer/Retailer) Available through brands like Whirlpool and GE or retail partners, these plans cover a single appliance for $5 to $20 per month.
+They're a cost-effective option when you have one or two high-value appliances you're concerned about, but they won't touch your HVAC or plumbing.
 Learn how these compare to full home warranties in our home warranty vs. extended warranty breakdown.

-Utility Company Programs Many local gas and electric utilities offer low-cost repair programs for HVAC and plumbing at $10–$30/month, bundled with your existing bill.
+Utility Company Programs Many local gas and electric utilities offer low-cost repair programs for HVAC and plumbing at $10 to $30 per month, bundled with your existing bill.
 These work especially well in urban areas and often cover pre-existing issues that standard home warranties exclude.
 Availability is regional, so check with your local utility provider.
+For a broader look at every workaround, see our full guide on home warranty alternatives.

 Monthly vs. Annual Payment Plans